Regular eye exams may catch glaucoma early and save your eyesight. Find out about symptoms and treatment for this vision-stealing eye disease.

 These tips may help you control high eye pressure or promote eye health.

 Some alternative medicine approaches may help your overall health, but none is an effective glaucoma remedy.
 Talk with your doctor about their possible benefits and risks.

 When you receive a diagnosis of glaucoma, you're potentially facing lifelong treatment, regular checkups and the possibility of progressive vision loss.

 Meeting and talking with other people with glaucoma can be very helpful, and many support groups exist.
 Check with hospitals and eye care centers in your area to find local groups and meeting times.
 Look for online resources, including support groups.

 You may start by seeing your primary health care provider.
 Or you may be referred immediately to an eye specialist (ophthalmologist).

 Here's some information to help you get ready for your appointment.

-Some basic questions to ask your doctor include:
+For glaucoma, some basic questions to ask include:

-A doctor who sees you for possible glaucoma is likely to ask you a number of questions, such as:
+Your doctor is likely to ask you several questions, such as: